Jitan Ram Manjhi: As Chief Minister

+As Minister

+Former Bihar CM Jitan Ram Manjhi, reached Parliament for Modi cabinet Oath Ceremony.
+He took the oath of ministerial office and secrecy.
+He won the elections from Gaya constituency in Lok Sabha Election 2024.

 Controversies

 During a speech in a meeting of Bihar State Foodgrain Businessmen's Association, Manjhi commented that his government is ready to forgive allegations against small-scale traders that indulge in black marketing and hoarding of food grains.
 He defended their action by adding that small-scale hoarding by these traders as a means to provide sustenance to their families and education to their children, both of which, in his view, were "noble causes."
-Widely criticised by the Indian media as "shocking," the comment came at a time when soaring prices of essential commodities were exacerbating India's food inflation, which the credit rating agency Moody's attributed to "structural problems that have widened the gap between demand and supply of food.".
+Widely criticised by the Indian media as "shocking," the comment came at a time when soaring prices of essential commodities were exacerbating India's food inflation, which the credit rating agency Moody's attributed to "structural problems that have widened the gap between demand and supply of food".

-Off late, he has been known for giving controversial and demeaning remarks on Hinduism and Brahmins particularly.
+In 2021, he faced controversy for giving controversial remarks insinuating that Brahmins were foreigners.